Turkey cuts interest rates again, currency hits new low - ExBulletin

 Turkey cuts interest rates again, currency hits new low

-ANKARA, Turkey (AP) Turkey’s central bank cut interest rates again on Thursday, a day after President Recep Tayyip Erdogan spoke out against high borrowing rates and raised growing concerns over the impact of soaring consumer prices on families and businesses.
+ANKARA, Turkey The Central Bank of Turkey cut interest rates again on Thursday, a day after President Recep Tayyip Erdogan spoke out against high lending rates and raised growing concerns over the impact of soaring consumer prices on families and businesses.

-The pound fell to a new high of 11.07 against the US dollar following banks’ news of a 3.5% drop from Wednesday’s close, continuing a long string of losses.
+The pound fell to a new high of 11.07 against the US dollar following the bank’s announcement that it was down 3.5% from Wednesday’s close, continuing a long string of losses.
 The Turkish currency has lost more than 30% of its value since the start of the year, severely eroding the purchasing power of Turkish consumers.

-The central banks’ monetary committee has said it is cutting the policy rate from 16% to 15%, even as inflation is approaching 20%.
-It was the third cut in bank interest rates in as many months.
+The central bank’s monetary committee has said it is cutting the policy rate from 16% to 15%, even as inflation is approaching 20%.
+It was the third interest rate cut by the bank in as many months.

-The rate cuts have heightened concerns about banks’ independence from Erdogan, who, contrary to traditional economic theory, argues that high interest rates cause inflation and declared himself enemy of high borrowing costs.
+The rate cuts have heightened concerns about the bank’s independence from Erdogan, who, contrary to traditional economic theory, argues that high interest rates cause inflation and has subsided. declared the “enemy” of high borrowing costs.

 Erdogan told ruling party lawmakers in parliament on Wednesday that he would continue to fight high interest rates as long as he remains in office.
 The increasingly authoritarian leader of Turkey has also suggested he will part ways with any officials defending high interest rates.